AliyevH/falco-website/content/en/docs/rules/appending.md

 ## Rewriting Rules

-On the contratry, if `append` is set to `false` (default value), the whole object will be redefined.
+On the contrary, if `append` is set to `false` (default value), the whole object will be redefined.
 This can be used to empty a list, [override a macro](/docs/reference/rules/macros-override/) or even change a rule completely.

 Take into account that override is complete, there will be no merge of previous and new content for that object.
 When redefining a rule, it will entirely replace the previous one, so if the new object defines fewer YAML map fields than required, Falco could return an error.